All Episodes

 So we got to come up with a way legislation for legislation's sake.

-Why why we have to get a bill.
+And under the rubric of legislation for legislation's sake, why we have to get a bill.

 This notion that only with legislation can decent things or the right things happen.

-Can we look at recent Senate action and and take a look at just how well it panned out?
+Can we look at recent Senate action and take a look at just how well it panned out?

-Sarbanes Oxley is not panning out very well.
+Sarbanes-Oxley is not panning out very well.

 How about McCain and Feingold and their campaign finance reform?

-Whenever the Senate puts reform, comprehensive reform in something, go back and look at it, and you tell me if what happened uh is what was supposed to happen in the legislation.
+Whenever the Senate puts reform, comprehensive reform in something, go back and look at it, and you tell me if what happened is what was supposed to happen in the legislation.

 Legislation for legislation's sake is not the answer to serious problems.